 Welcome to the Beacon Dodsworth blog

-The aim of our blog is to inform, educate and entertain all with a geographic or demographic twist.
-We believe that location intelligence enhances processes, improves planning capability and ultimately enables people to work smarter in every industry.
+The aim of our blog is to inform, educate and entertain, all with a geographic or demographic twist.
+We believe that location intelligence enhances processes, improves planning capability, and ultimately enables people to work smarter in every sector and industry.

 Our blog contains practical examples of using GIS, mapping, software and data solutions in business.
 It's updated by different members of our team, so you can expect a different perspective on a wide range of subjects.